Minimizing Costs of Fleet Ownership With Proactive Trailer Maintenance

 Record each vehicle with its driver per day, fuel costs, miles they drove, engine levels, tire pressure, stop points, engine activity, speed of the drive, and road terrain.
 Then you can calculate the cause of damage precisely and appoint long-term solutions.
 For example, is the solution to keep buying new trailer parts or retrain a few team members in fuel-efficient driving?

 Gather the most realistic data by syncing your odometers – which measure mileage – directly to your trailer maintenance platform through your vehicle’s GPS or other telematics systems, such as the trailer antilock braking systems (TABS).
-This way, you gain explicit, non-bias mileage data comparable per trailer.
-By integrating a data feed between the fleet and the maintenance management team, you minimize the ability to overlook costs, and the real-time visibility means your team can act before the damage worsens.
+This way, you gain explicit, non-biased mileage data comparable per trailer.
+By integrating a data feed between the fleet and the maintenance management team, you minimize the ability to overlook costs, and real-time visibility means your team can act before the damage worsens.

 Look for or create data-driven trailer maintenance reports that automatically send notifications to the driver and the maintenance management team when certain factors breach the optimal parameters.
 Say a warning light shows the oil is below a certain level.
 Connecting these automated alerts to maintenance management enhances future decision-making.
 They can decide if the pre-drive preparation checks (for oil, for example) need improving or if there is a specific problem (or leak) with a particular vehicle.

 Be Proactive with Trailer Maintenance

 The average cost per roadside repair is up 30% year over year at an average of $500 per vehicle.
 By understanding the damage patterns and causes, you can enhance your ability to schedule checks and minimize the overall costs of trailer maintenance proactively (before the damage occurs).
 When you improve trailer maintenance management, you keep repair costs low, increase the asset lifespan, and better manage fuel usage for a minimal TCO.